What is a Septic System Inspection?

 Who Can Perform a Septic Field Inspection?

-Typically, licensed septic professionals are required, particularly for real estate deals.
+Typically, licensed septic professionals are required, for inspections requested by regulatory agencies.

 Homeowners may perform basic checks, but intricate evaluations and repairs must be left to certified experts and reported to relevant authorities.